For an existing use or development (Section 191)

 This is commonly used to demonstrate that a use or development has been in existence for a certain length of time and therefore becomes lawful by default.
 For applications relating to residential matters this is generally 4 years, or 10 years for commercial/agricultural applications.

-This is very useful to ensure that a proposed residential extension falls under permitted development (PD) rights (as set out under the General Permitted Development Order).
+This is very useful to ensure that a proposed residential extension falls under permitted development (PD) rights, as set out under the General Permitted Development Order.

-It is important that such applications are precise and detailed, and we generally provide planning case law for further evidence.
+It is important that such applications are precise and detailed.
+We generally provide planning case law as further evidence.